 Back in 2002, McDonald’s settled a lawsuit with Hindus and vegans and agreed to pay $10 million in a class action suit brought over its use of beef tallow in McDonald’s fries.
 The suit complained that McDonald’s used beef tallow in the fries without letting customers know while claiming they were fried in vegetable oil.
 The result?
 McDonald’s fries are not as good as they used to be and are not actually more healthy.
 But, the public is still confused about whether McDonald’s continues to use beef in their French fries, because of the way the ingredients are listed.
 Do McDonald’s French Fries contain beef?
 The answer is we don’t know.

-Even before settling the lawsuit, McDonald’s began bowing to public pressure, removing beef tallow from its French frying oil in the 1990s and using 100% vegetable oils, after which the public complained about the dreary results, McDonald’s went changed the recipe again.
+Even before settling the lawsuit, McDonald’s began bowing to public pressure, removing beef tallow from its French frying oil in the 1990s and using 100% vegetable oils.
+After the public complained about the dreary results, McDonald’s changed the recipe again.
 There is no beef tallow, but this does not mean there is now no beef in McDonald’s French Fries.
 Here is the ingredient listing for McDonald’s Fries:

 Potatoes, Vegetable Oil (canola Oil, Corn Oil, Soybean Oil, Hydrogenated Soybean Oil, Natural Beef Flavor [wheat And Milk Derivatives]*), Dextrose, Sodium Acid Pyrophosphate (maintain Color), Salt. *natural Beef Flavor Contains Hydrolyzed Wheat And Hydrolyzed Milk As Starting Ingredients.